Skip to content

 Configuration & Security

 Domino REST API is preconfigured with settings that allow you to get started right away.
+It will run on http (not https) on port 8880.
 However, you should familiarize yourself with all configuration parameters and security settings before you deploy into a production environment.

 Tip